 One epic 180km single loop

-The return to Penticton is complete and, in 2021, Ironman Canada athletes universally stamped their approval by selling out the race within 24 hours of general opening.
+The return to Penticton is complete and, in 2021, Ironman Canada athletes universally stamped their approval, lining up to sell out the 2022 race within 24 hours of general opening.

 The classic IMC bike course, sponsored by Ventum, has remained.
 Almost.
 There is a small route change but, arguably, the new course does away with some of the more mundane highway after Yellow Lake and adds even more scenery, with the newly paved Twin Lakes Road section replacing the Keremeos out-and-back.

 The old course demanded patience.
 The new course, even more so.
 But more on that later.
 What you can look forward to are some epic climbs and thrilling descents.
 Stunning British Columbia scenery.
 Vineyards, farmland and beautiful lakes.
 We’ll take you through the ride stage by stage in this ultimate guide to the Ironman Canada bike course.

 Just for posterity.
 Here are some links to the OLD Bike Course GPS data in GPX and FIT files

 0 km – With the Swim a damp and distant memory, you head out of T1 through a cheering crowd of onlookers.
 It’s a spine-tingling moment and one that dumps a not inconsiderable amount of adrenaline into your system.
 Needless to say, now is not the time to be a hero.
 Tuck the cape in and stick the plan.

 The ride starts with a gentle climb out of town.
 Stores, coffee shops will speed by; as will a few good athletes and another bunch who think they are better than they are.
 Let them go, stick to your plan.